Skip to main content Skip to secondary navigation

 Who can table in White Plaza?

-Only currently enrolled Stanford students and Stanford student organizations, departments, schools, institutes, and programs are permitted to table.
+Only currently enrolled Stanford students, Stanford student organizations, departments, schools, institutes, and programs are permitted to table.
 A Tabling Space Request Form must be submitted prior to engaging in tabling.

 When is tabling permitted?